Pentagon issues rare warning to Iran on shipping drones to Russia but experts question battlefield value of systems at hand

-The Pentagon has issued a rare public warning to Iran against a potential transfer to Russia of hundreds of unmanned drones that could be used in the Kremlin’s war against Ukraine—however, experts have questioned whether Iranian unmanned aerial vehicles (UAVs) could make a substantial difference to Russia’s fortunes in the conflict.
+The Pentagon has issued a rare public warning to Iran against a potential transfer to Russia of hundreds of unmanned drones that could be used in the Kremlin’s war against Ukraine – however, experts have questioned whether Iranian unmanned aerial vehicles (UAVs) could make a substantial difference to Russia’s fortunes in the conflict.

 Separately, Britain’s spy chief has expressed scepticism over whether Iran's Supreme Leader Ayatollah Ali Khamenei actually wants to revive the 2015 nuclear deal with world powers that would curb the Middle East power’s nuclear development programme in return for the lifting of economic sanctions.